-Megan Sterchi Lammert is an associate in the firm’s St. Louis office practicing in the areas of personal injury defense, premises liability, and product liability.
+Megan Sterchi Lammert is an associate in the firm’s Kansas City office practicing in the areas of personal injury defense, premises liability, and product liability.
 Meg is a member of the firm’s Diversity & Inclusion Committee and Technology Planning Committee.

 Prior to joining the firm, Meg served as a Consumer Protection Intern with the Missouri Attorney General’s Office and as a Summer Law Clerk for a Kansas City area law firm.